 Emergency evacuation shall be primarily directed to the designated station entrances.
+Alternative solutions might be proposed for rural areas.

 Functional design for fire prevention shall be as required by NFPA 130 with potential sources of fire reduced by the following on the part of the design: